 |Quartic Polynomial||Polynomials with Degree 4||x4-16|

 |Quintic Polynomial||Polynomials with Degree 5||4x5+ 2x3 - 20|

 Given below are a few applications of the degree of a polynomial:

-- To determine the most number of solutions that a function could have.
+- To determine the maximum number of solutions that a function could have.

-- To determine the most number of times a function will cross the x-axis when graphed.
+- To determine the maximum number of times a function will cross the x-axis when graphed.

-In order to find the degree of any polynomial, you can follow these steps:
+In order to find the degree of a polynomial, you can follow these steps:

 - Identify each term of the given polynomial.

 - Combine all the like terms, the variable terms; ignore constant terms.